cogtoolslab/human-machine-datavis-cogsci/README.md

 │   ├── holf
 ```

-Each folder contains a README.md file that elaborates on its contents.
-Please find the general descriptions of each folder below:
+Each folder contains a README.md file that elaborates further on its contents.
+Below are the general descriptions of each folder:

 `admin` contain describes author contributions